AnchalAgrahari/project-static-webpage-hosting/hostingGuide.md

+Q-1. what is a server?
+Q.2. what is hosting ?
+Q.3. what is hosting?
+Q.4.  how the internet works ?
+Q.5. what is latency and bandwithd?

 # What is Static Website?
 Static Website is consist of fixed content written in HTML, CSS, JS.
 It dose not need backend or server-side logic everything is pre-build and servered as is . like Portfolio website, documentation pages, landing pages
 ## Basic Requirement